Author / Owner

-- May have a diagnosis of autistic spectrum disorder (Autism, Asperger Syndrome, ODD, social communication disorder or semantic pragmatic language disorder).
+- May have a diagnosis of autistic spectrum disorder (Autism, Asperger Syndrome, Oppositional Defiant Disorder, social communication disorder or semantic pragmatic language disorder).

-- May have diagnosis of dyspraxia / ADD / ADHD or additional needs in the form of dyslexia or dyscalculia.
+- May have diagnosis of dyspraxia / Attention Deficit Disorder / Attention Deficit Hyperactivity Disorder or additional needs in the form of dyslexia or dyscalculia.

 - May experience a combination of low self-esteem and a significant degree of social and emotional immaturity.

 - May experience a degree of language delay / disorder.

 - May present with some challenging behaviours (but not severe in nature) in association with learning difficulties.
 These behaviours may include oppositional behaviour that is significantly greater than that shown by peers in the same setting.